digital-archives/HISTGA1011/slides/week_06_slide_deck.md

 ## Definition
 # Metadata Encoding and Transmission Standard (METS)
-—

-The Metadata Encoding and Transmission Standard (METS) is a standard used for describing the structure and content of digital objects, such as digital collections, archives, and libraries.
+The **Metadata Encoding and Transmission Standard (METS)** is a standard used for describing the structure and content of digital objects, such as digital collections, archives, and libraries.

 <!--presenter notes